bokhuuu/GPT-3/README.md

 # Project Name
 GPT-3
 # General
-[View the optimal layout for the site depending on their device's screen size] [Use internal links for navigation]
+-[View the optimal layout for the site depending on their device's screen size]
+-[Use internal links for navigation]
 # Project Link
 [Live](https://gpt-3-deployed.netlify.app/)
 # Screenshot